 A group of employees (the group changes each time) will interview every person in the company – asking them who they’ve worked with since the last peer review and what that experience was.
-Once the feedback has been collected and anonymized, it’s delivered to each employee with the goal of helping them grow as individual contributors.
+Once the feedback has been collected and made confidential, it’s delivered to each employee with the goal of helping them grow as individual contributors.

 Whereas peer reviews are used for personal development, a form of stack ranking

 is used to determine the value each employee delivers to the company.
 Each project group is asked to rank its own members based on skill level/technical ability, productivity/output, group contribution, and product contribution.
 An employee’s ranking is then used to adjust the level of pay they receive.

 How hiring is done at Valve

 Valve concede that when done wrong, poorly fitting employees can be more destructive than in companies where managers provide checks on their influence.
 Therefore, the company describe hiring as the single most important task an employee can be involved in.
 The same fundamental hiring criteria are used across the company, with the aim of finding “T-Shaped” candidates – meaning people with a strong and broad skillset (the top of the T), combined with deep expertise in one area (the centre of the T).